Roasted Eggplant Recipe With Garlic Yogurt Sauce

 As a participant in the Amazon Services LLC Associates Program and other affiliate programs, Easy Homemade Life may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

 Try this roasted eggplant recipe and you’ll never look at eggplant the same way ever again.
 Golden and caramelized on the outside, silky and tender on the inside, this easy side is full of rich, roasted flavor.
 The creamy garlic yogurt sauce adds the perfect cool finish.
-Prep for 10 minutes, walk away, and come back to a delicious dish ready to serve.
+Prep for 10 minutes, bake, and get ready for a delicious dish ready to serve.

-Whether you serve it as a starter, side, or even a light main with some bread, this recipe proves that eggplant can be anything but boring.
+Whether you serve it as a starter or side, this recipe proves that eggplant can be anything but boring.
 It’s a great addition to meal prep, too, because it pairs effortlessly with a variety of dishes.
+This is definitely one of our top favorite veggie sides, along with roasted Brussels sprouts and broccoli rice casserole!

 How to Make This Eggplant Recipe